martaGG/S2D2_R/README.md

 We refer to Gonzalez et al. 2020 and references therein for a complete description of the procedure.

 ### Structured regions
-We will consider that a starForming region is structured when the Q parameter (Cartwright & Whitworth, 2003) is lower than 0.8, as usually .
+We will consider that a starForming region is structured when the Q parameter (Cartwright & Whitworth, 2003) is lower than the user supplied limit.
-In that case, and if the user has not provided eps and Nmin (default) we propose our procedure to calculate them and obtain the smallest scale significant structure in the region.
+In that case, and if the user has not provided eps and Nmin (default) we use our procedure to calculate them and obtain the smallest scale significant structure in the region.

 #### eps calculation: Small-scale
 We calculate the length scale for DBSCAN (epsilon) using the One point correlation function, OPCF (Joncour et al. 2017) , comparing the first nearest neighbour distance distribution of the sample with the first nearest neighbour distance distribution of a homogeneous random distribution (CSR, or complete spatial randomness) with intensity equal to the local density derived from the mean of the 6th neighbour distribution of the sample.

 #### Nmin calculation: Significance
-We iteratively calculate the significance of a structure of that scale and a fixed number of points k until we reach 3-sigma significance (~99.85%).
+We iteratively calculate the significance of a structure of that scale and a fixed number of points k until we reach the significance value provided by the reader.
 The significance of a structure of size eps and k points, as described in Joncour et al 2018, is given by the the probability of having k-1 nearest neighbours in an eps neighbourhood under a homogeneous random distribution with intensity rho.

 #### DBSCAN detection